2014-2015 THEME HOUSE PROPOSAL REQUIREMENTS

-Theme House applications will be available in the Housing & Residence Life Office and online on Monday, January 14, 2013.
-You MUST submit a brief preliminary abstract of your proposed Theme House via email (email@example.com) or in writing to the Housing & Residence Life Office by Friday, January 25th.
+Theme House applications will be available in the Housing & Residence Life Office and online on Thursday, January 9, 2014.
+You MUST submit a brief preliminary abstract of your proposed Theme House via email (email@example.com) or in writing to the Housing & Residence Life Office by Friday, January 24th.
 This should be a short paragraph including the co-coordinators’ names, the house’s theme, brief description of the house’s purpose, and possible Residential Fellow(s) that you are considering.
+The abstract’s purpose is to allow us to provide you preliminary feedback on your proposal.

 - Your proposed theme